apache/pekko-connectors-kafka/docs/src/main/paradox/errorhandling.md

 10x improvement from the 1000 messages it would have had to process with offset-reset-protection enabled.

 By default, consumer reset protection is **off**.
-You must set `akka.kafka.consumer.offset-reset-protection.enable = true`, and set one of the thresholds, to enable it.
+You must set `pekko.kafka.consumer.offset-reset-protection.enable = true`, and set one of the thresholds, to enable it.

 Internally, the consumer attempts to avoid too much overhead in checking each batch, so it verifies only that the first and the last offset in each received batch for each partition are within the threshold.
 This should have a minimal